TRaSH-Guides/Guides/includes/cf-descriptions/retags.md

 **Retags**<br>

-Retags is something you often see on public trackers, where they add their tracker name to the release name, they also could show up on some usenet indexers.
+Retags are something you often see on public trackers where the tracker or uploader adds their name to the torrent.
+It is also possible that it could show up on some usenet indexers.